TripelA/Speech-to-text-implementation/code/README.md

 # Code repository
 **Set up**

-In order to install required packages to run this codebase, first be sure to have Ananconda and pytorch installed and please execute the below commands
+In order to install required packages to run this codebase, first be sure to have Ananconda and pytorch installed and please execute the below commands.
+You also need to have the `code` folder as your current working directory.

 `git clone https://github.com/TripelA/Final-Project-Group6.git`